The Computational Complexity of Disconnected Cut and 2K2-Partition: Introduction

 \subsection{The Relationships Between Questions Q1--Q5}

-Before we explain how questions Q1--Q5 are related, we first introduce some new terminology.
-The {\em distance} $d_G(u,v)$ between two vertices $u$ and $v$ in a graph $G$ is the number of edges in a shortest path between them.
+Before we explain how questions Q1--Q5 are related, we introduce some new terminology.
+The {\em distance} $d_G(u,v)$ between two vertices $u$ and $v$ in a graph $G$ is the number of edges in a shortest path between them; if there is no path between $u$ and $v$ then $d_G(u,v)=\infty$.
 The {\em diameter} $\diam(G)$ is defined as $\max\{d_G(u,v)\; |\; u,v\in V\}$.
 A biclique is called {\it nontrivial} if $k\geq 1$ and $\ell\geq 1$.

 \begin{prop}[\cite{IKPT09}] Let $G$ be a connected graph.
 Then statements $(1)$--$(5)$ are equivalent: \begin{itemize} \item [$(1)$] $G$ has a disconnected cut. \item [$(2)$] $G$ has a {\it $2S_2$-partition}. \item [$(3)$] $G$ allows a vertex-surjective homomorphism to $\reflex{C}_4$. \item [$(4)$] $\overline{G}$ has a spanning subgraph that consists of exactly two nontrivial bicliques. \item [$(5)$] $\overline{G}$ has a {\it $2K_2$-partition}. \end{itemize} If $\diam(G)=2$, then $(1)$--$(5)$ are also equivalent to the following statements: \begin{itemize} \item [$(6)$] $G$ allows a compaction to $\reflex{C}_4$. \item [$(7)$] $G$ is contractible to some biclique $K_{k,\ell}$ for some $k,\ell\geq 2$. \end{itemize} \end{prop}